BluuArc/MMSS-Server/TestCases.md

 ## Adding a Module
 * **Method Tested:** `/module/add`
 * **Input:** Accesssed via the POST protocol.
 JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Specific ordering of the data isn't required as long as all the required data is in it.
+The editor info is not required when adding a module, as it would be added to the server's blacklist automatically as soon as it's detected.
 ```
 {
-    "isBeingListened":true,
-    "mainServerID":"123.456.789:8080",
+    "editor_info": {
+        "id": "12345abcde",
+        "type": "user"
+    },
+    "isBeingListened": false,
+    "mainServerID": "123.456.789:8080",
-    "name":"front door sensor",
+    "name": "front door sensor",
-    "parameterData":[0],
-    "id":"12345abcde",
-    "type":"sensormodule"
+    "parameterData": [0],
+    "id": "s0m3m0dul3",
+    "type": "sensormodule"
 }
  ```
 * **Output:** Success or failure message (JSON) based on the success or failure of adding a module to the list.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 ```
 {
-    "success":true,
+    "success": true,
-    "message":"Successfully added 'front door sensor (12345abcde)' to the server"
+    "message": "Added front door sensor to the blacklist."
 }
 ```
-* **Intended Action:** Add a module to the current list of modules to listen to on the server.
+* **Intended Action:** Add a module to the current list of blacklisted modules on the server.

 ## Removing a Module
 * **Method Tested:** `/module/remove`
 * **Input:** Accessed via the DELETE protocol.
 JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Minimum needed is ID of module.
+Minimum needed is ID of module and editor info.
 ```
 {
-    "id":"abcde12345"
+    "editor_info": {
+        "id": "12345abcde",
+        "type": "user"
+    },
+    "isBeingListened": false,
+    "mainServerID": "123.456.789:8080",
+    "name": "front door sensor",
+    "parameterData": [0],
+    "id": "s0m3m0dul3",
+    "type": "sensormodule"
 }
  ```
 * **Output:** Success or failure message (JSON) based on the success or failure of removing a module to the list.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 ```
 {
-    "success":false,
-    "message":"Failed to remove module with ID 'abcde12345' because it doesn't exist in the list."
+    "success": true,
+    "message": "Removed Module with ID s0m3m0dul3 from the server."
 }
 ```
-* **Intended Action:** The method should remove the module from the list of modules to listen to on the server.
+* **Intended Action:** The method should remove the module from the list of modules on the server.

 ## Editing a Module
 * **Method Tested:** `/module/edit`
 * **Input:** Accessed via the POST protocol.
 JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
 Minimum needed is ID of module and any changed data.
-A message field is necessary if a message is to be passed as well.
+The only editable fields are the isBeingListened field and the name fields.
 ```
 {
-    "id":"abcde12345",
-    "isBeingListened":true
+    "editor_info": {
+        "id": "12345abcde",
+        "type": "user"
+    },
+    "isBeingListened": true,
+    "mainServerID": "123.456.789:8080",
+    "name": "the sensor of the front door",
+    "parameterData": [0],
+    "id": "s0m3m0dul3",
+    "type": "sensormodule"
 }
 ```
 * **Output:** Success or failure message (JSON) based on the success or failure of editing a module to the list.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 ```
 {
-    "success":true,
-    "message":"Changed module with ID 'abcde12345'.
-It is now being listened to"
+    "success": true,
+    "message": "Module s0m3m0dul3 is now on the whitelist.
+Changed name of s0m3m0dul3 to be 'the sensor of the front door'. "
 }
 ```
 * **Intended Action:** The method should edit some parameters of a module based on an input string.

 ## Sending a Module Notification
 * **Method Tested:** `/module/log`
 * **Input:** Accessed via the POST protocol.
-JSON string of a module based on the [PassableModule](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
-Minimum needed is ID of module, the parameterList, the message, the module type, and the time of the message in the following format: yyyy-mm-dd hh:mm:ss
+JSON string of a module based on the [PassableLog](https://github.com/Walden1995/MMSS/tree/master/api/Passable) API.
+The time of the message must be in the following format: yyyy-mm-dd hh:mm:ss.
 ```
 {
-    "id":"abcde12345",
-    "parameterData":[0],
+    "author_info": {
+        "id": "s0m3m0dul3",
+        "type": "module"
+    },
+    "data": [
+        1
+    ],
+    "time": "2017-03-29 12:00:00",
-    "message": "Front door sensor was triggered",
+    "message": "Front door sensor was triggered.",
-    "time": "2017-03-26 15:53:32",
-    "type": "sensormodule"
+    "subject_type": "module"
 }
 ```
 * **Output:** Success or failure message (JSON) based on the success or failure of logging the message.
-Default return value for valid input is shown below.
+A sample return value for valid input is shown below.
 ```
 {
     "success":true,